Firesphere/silverstripe-framework/docs/en/02_Developer_Guides/09_Security/03_Authentication.md

 [api:Authenticator] - The base class for authentication systems.
 This class also acts as the factory to generate various login forms for parts of the system.
 If an authenticator supports in-cms	reauthentication then it will be necessary to override the `supports_cms` and `get_cms_login_form` methods.

 [api:LoginForm] - which is the base class for a login form which links to a specific authenticator.
-At the very least, it will be necessary to implement a form class which provides a default login interface.
+At the very least, it will be necessary to implement a form class which provides a default login interface and name for the form (`getAuthenticatorName` method).
 If in-cms re-authentication is desired, then a specialised subclass of this method may be necessary.
 For example, this form could be extended to require confirmation of username as well as password.

 ## Default Admin